stevejalim/django-nginx-memcache/README.rst

 Provides a view decorator.
 Use it to cache content in Memcache for nginx to retrieve.

+Provides functions and signals to use to invalidate the cache, too.

 The cache keys are hashed using an md5 of the the request path *without* GET parameters,